Violet & Sonia Keppel

 From 1923 onwards Violet lived in France, separated from Denys, and began a relationship with Wineretta Singer, heiress to the Singer sewing empire.
 Throughout her life, Violet wrote a great deal of poetry and prose, but never rivalled the success of Vita, who was by then a well-known author, part of the Bloomsbury set, which included Virginia Woolf.
 Some of Violet’s work has since been published by Virago Press, and her autobiography Don’t Look Round (1952) was invaluable in my research for The Shadow Sister.

 Sonia led an altogether more quiet life with her husband the Hon.
 Roland Calvert Cubitt.
 Her memoir, The Edwardian Daughter, is a charming glimpse of Edwardian childhood, and contains veiled references to ‘Kingy’, her mother’s friend.
-Sonia also happens to be the great-grandmother of Camilla, Duchess of Cornwall, the wife of Prince Charles.
+Sonia also happens to be the grandmother of Camilla, Queen Consort, The wife of King Charles III.